Prep: 10 mins | Cook: 55 minutes | Serves: 5 people

 Heat the butter and cook over medium-low heat.
 Add onion, garlic and stir until brown.

 Add celery, carrots, and sweet potatoes.
 Cook for 5 minutes.
-Once vegetables are brown, add red and yellow bell peppers, turmeric, cumin, coriander, cardamom and the can of chopped tomatoes.
+Once vegetables are brown, add red and yellow peppers, turmeric, cumin, coriander and the can of chopped tomatoes.
 Stir and cook for a minute.